-Projects financed and/or refinanced through the proceeds of the issue of Green Bonds are evaluated and selected based on compliance with the Eligibility Criteria as set out above.
-When identifying Eligible Green Projects and their non-financial impacts Achmea may rely on external consultants and their data sources.
+Projects financed and/or refinanced through the proceeds of the issue of Green Finance Instruments are evaluated and selected based on compliance with the Eligibility Criteria.
+When identifying Eligible Green Projects and their non-financial impacts, the Issuer may rely on external consultants and their data sources.
 The Green Finance Committee will manage any future updates of the Green Finance Framework, including expansions to the list of eligible categories, and oversee its implementation.
-The Green Finance Committee will be composed of Achmea representatives from Corporate Finance, Group Sustainability, Investor Relations and Achmea Bank as well as subject matter experts from the various sectors responsible for the allocated assets, and will align and report to the Group Asset Liability Committee (ALCO).
+The Green Finance Committee will be composed of representatives from Corporate Finance, Group Sustainability, Investor Relations and Achmea Bank as well as subject matter experts from the various sectors responsible for the allocated assets, and will align and report to the Group Asset Liability Committee (ALCO).